petrugio/petrugio-s-coffee/README.md

 ## Stripe testing

-During development and deployment stripe was regularly checked to see if the payment intents and payments are correctly and do not show any errors.
+During development and deployment stripe was regularly checked to see if the payment intents and payments work as intended and do not show any errors.

 <details>
 <summary>Screenshots</summary>